SaiOngole/LocalNotify/ReadMe.md

-This app generates a notification when the app is in the background for a time of 5 seconds.
+This ios app generates a notification when the app is in the background for a time of 5 seconds.

 Storyboard has to be implemented.
 Button implementation of local notification needed.